tomhey/tmux-remote-sessions/README.md

 run-shell ~/clone/path/tmux-remote-sessions.tmux
 Reload TMUX environment with $ tmux source-file ~/.tmux.conf, and that's it.

+### Configuration

+Add the following options to your ~/.tmux.conf as appropiate:

+- remote-session-toggle-key: Prefix key binding for toggling sessions between local (aka normal) and remote modes.
+No default, when this setting is omitted remote sessions can be set by changing the session name to end "-remote".
+- remote-session-mode: Either 'auto' or 'manual' (default 'auto').
+In 'auto' mode session will be remote or local based on the session name, any name ending "-remote" is remote.
+In 'manual' mode command forwarding is controlled via Shift-Up and Shift-Down.

 ## Usage

 To start a session with a remote tmux server: